-For a child turning 7, a movie party is a great idea….. they are starting to get beyond the age for treasure hunts and other silly party games that they adored when they were younger…. and they aren't quite old enough yet for a sleepover party (according to our house rules anyway!)
-One of the nice things about this kind of a party- it takes very little effort to pull off- and there is a very small amount of clean up!
-We've hosted several “go out to the movies” parties…. and here are a few tips for hosting that we've picked up along the way:
+For a child who is not yet a tween- a movie birthday party is a great idea- because they are starting to get beyond the age for treasure hunts and other silly party games that they adored when they were younger- and they aren't quite old enough yet for a sleepover party (according to our house rules anyway!)
+One of the nice things about this kind of a kids birthday party is that it takes very little effort to pull off- and there is a very small amount of clean up!
+We've hosted several movie-themed parties over the years- and have some fun ideas to share!

-We have only held our “go out to the movie” parties with a smaller group of guests, and they have been very fun for our kids.
-Here is an example of one we did a few years ago for our son Spencer…
+We have only used the second option for our movie birthday parties with a smaller number of guests, and they have been very fun for our kids.

 Getting the Guests to the Theatre

 Since I already drive a Mommy bus as my main vehicle- it is easy for us to transport all of the party guests in the big van (seats 12) to the theatre, and then one of us follows behind with the rest of our kids in Steve's car.
 Steve and I are very comfortable taking our family and 8-10 party guests with just the two of us (adults) there.

 However, if you drive more of a normal-sized vehicle (!), or the idea of you and your husband having to manage a dozen or more kids seems to be overwhelming, then you might want to recruit a parent or two of the party guests to accompany you on this adventure!

 When we arrive, we shepherd the kids into the theatre lobby, pick up the tickets (which we buy in advance), stop by the concession stand to pick up the kids combo snack trays (tip: I call the theatre as we are leaving the house, and tell them how many combos we need, and how many of each drink selection after I survey the party guests.
 This allows the theatre a chance to make them up before we arrive!), and then go into the theatre to find seats.